ThreeMammals/Ocelot/docs/features/requestaggregation.rst

     {"Tom":{"Age": 19},"Laura":{"Age": 25}}

 At the moment the aggregation is very simple.
 Ocelot just gets the response from your downstream service and sticks it into a json dictionary as above.
-With the Route key being the key of the dictionary and the value the response body from your downstream service.
+With the RouteId being the key of the dictionary and the value the response body from your downstream service.
 You can see that the object is just
 JSON without any pretty spaces etc.

 All headers will be lost from the downstream services response.